ThePedrock/tetris/README.md

 # tetris
-basic tetris in different languages
+Basic Tetris in different languages.
+As less dependant as possible to make it easier to migrate.